Farnley Tyas

-Farnley Tyas is a small village in West Yorkshire, England 3 mi south east of Huddersfield.
+Farnley Tyas is a village in the parish of Kirkburton, in the Kirklees district, in the county of West Yorkshire, England 3 mi south east of Huddersfield.
 It is located on a hilltop between Almondbury, Castle Hill, Thurstonland and Honley.
 It is mostly rural and farmland with private housing and some local authority social housing.
+In 1921 the parish had a population of 486.